The mountain of acronyms used in ecommerce marketing can make your head spin, but MER is one of the most important to understand.

 Calculating your marketing efficiency ratio can help you:

-- Adjust your business goals and budgets accordingly to Improve ROI – Your MER must likely be greater than at least 3.0x to produce a positive ROI; if you generate $3 in revenue for every $1 spent on media, you might only be breaking even.
-You should have down cold where your percentage of revenue goes in terms of Cost of Goods Sold (COGS), variable selling costs, and fixed costs.
-Add in MER and your profit goals, and you have the full picture.
-Putting this data next to MER will give you an idea of where your balance should be.
-For example:
+You should have it down cold where your percentage of revenue goes in terms of Cost of Goods Sold (COGS), variable selling costs, and fixed costs.
+Add MER in your profit goals, and you have the full picture.

 Revenue |